Skip to content

 Freddys Tavern advertisement from back in 1979.
 Source: Bernardsville News

-Playing stand-up comedy in Bernardsville, New Jersey?
-Well it’s true.
-Eddie Murphy did play during the longstanding Sunday Night stand-up comedy series at Freddy’s on 1 Mill Street, Bernardsville which was long known as the Old Stone Inn, the establishment became Freddy’s from 1978 to 1996, featuring live bands and nationally known comedians. $4 bucks got you in for a night of entertainment, but there were strict rules about heckling since they were packing 200 people that sat 5 feet from the comedians.
+Was he playing stand-up comedy in Bernardsville, New Jersey?
+Well, it’s true.
+Eddie Murphy did play during the longstanding Sunday Night stand-up comedy series at FrFreddy’sn 1 Mill Street, Bernardsville which was long known as the Old Stone Inn, the establishment became FrFreddy’srom 1978 to 1996, featuring live bands and nationally known comedians. $4 bucks got you in for a night of entertainment, but there were strict rules about heckling since they were packing 200 people that sat 5 feet from the comedians.

-Freddy’s, after a few future closures, is now an upscale Italian restaurant called Ristorante MV on 1 Mill Street in Bernardsville.
-The historic structure is still around today and dates back to 1849 and has been a tavern throughout its history.
+After a few future closures, there is now an upscale Italian restaurant called Ristorante MV on 1 Mill Street in Bernardsville.
+The historic structure is still around today and dates back to 1849, and it has been a tavern throughout its history.
 Its guests include Gov. Woodrow Wilson, later President of the United States, who dropped by for lunch before speaking at Olcott Square in October 1911.
-At that same location was the Old Stone Hotel (1849 ), Freddie’s (1978) , The Old Stone Tavern (1996), Equus (2007), Cabellos (2015), and now Rudolph’s (2016).
+At that exact location were the Old Stone Hotel (1849 ), FreFreddy’s978), The Old Stone Tavern (1996), Equus (2007), Cabellos (2015), and now RudRudolph’s016).

 Basking Ridge Hot Corners

-Today you have two great eateries on the corner of South Finley and Henry Street in the Basking Ridge section of Bernards Township.
-The Washington Hotel Restaurant and the Mockingbird Cafe are the current occupants of their locations but it wasn’t always that way.
+Today, there are two great eateries on the corner of South Finley and Henry Street in the Basking Ridge section of Bernards Township.
+The Washington Hotel Restaurant and the Mockingbird Cafe are the current occupants of their locations, but it wasn’t always that way.

 Hot Corner No.1 – South Finley West

-The Washington House Restaurant is a recently upgraded restaurant still sitting with the bones of the original Washington Hotel that was built back in 1871, the year before the railroad came to town.
+The Washington House Restaurant is a recently upgraded restaurant still sitting with the bones of the original Washington Hotel built in 1871, the year before the railroad came to town.
 Once a hotel and tavern, the Washington House had four other businesses on the same foundation.
-Before the Washington House (2015) in 2011 it was Mark Marrazza’s The Ridge Tavern.
-Before that it was Jack Welch and Jeff Beers The Store (1972-2010).
-The original Washington House Hotel was built in 1871 by Augustus Moore and changed hands a number of times but remained a hotel, a tavern, a speakeasy and more until the Parks bought the property in 1957.
+Before the Washington House (2015) in 2011, it was Ridge Tavern.
+Before that, it was Jack Welch and Jeff Beers The Store (1972-2010).
+The original Washington House Hotel was built in 1871 by Augustus Moore and changed hands several times, but it remained a hotel, a tavern, a speakeasy, and more until Parks bought the property in 1957.
 The tavern concept remained until it became “The Store” in 1972.
-Many people remember the famed “glass covered hole in the floor” which changed decorations throughout the year.
+Many people remember the famed “glass-covered hole in the floor,” which changed decorations throughout the year.

 Hot Corner No. 2 – South Finley East

-Across the street at 60 South Finley Avenue where we’ve identified six eateries that have come and gone, showing that this location has been the highest turnover food area in the Somerset Hills.
-The current establishment is The Mockingbird Cafe, opening in 2011 and owned by Basking Ridge locals Kathy and Tom West who were the previous owners of the Limestone Café in Peapack.
-For a short stint the location was Duke’s Cafe & Grill (2008-2010) and the Wild Goose Bakery (2007).
+Across the street at 60 South Finley Avenue, we’ve identified six eateries that have come and gone, showing that this location has been the highest turnover food area in the Somerset Hills.
+The current establishment is The Mockingbird Cafe, opened in 2011 and owned by Basking Ridge locals Kathy and Tom West, who were the previous owners of the Limestone Café in Peapack.
+For a short stint, the locations were DukDuke’sfe & Grill (2008-2010) and the Wild Goose Bakery (2007).

 The Corner Cupboard back in 1961.
 Source: Ridge High School 1962 yearbook.